itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/02_Test_Setup/02_Write_Load_Test_Script/index.md

     ```

 ### Step 4: Commit changes
-1. Save the file.
-1. Commit/Push the changes to your GitHub Repository *carts*.
+1. Commit the changes by scrolling down and clicking *commit changes*.